 Ministry of Agriculture in 1848 and incorporated

-into the general university system of united Italy
+into the university system of united Italy in 1861.

 Currently there are about 600 students following the five-year curriculum that leads to a degree in veterinary medicine.
 Their daily routine outside of the classroom, predictably, has much to with pet dogs and cats with an occasional bunny, hamster and exotic bird thrown in.
 Yet, there is a department for "large animals," including farm animals, horses from the large race track and many stables in Naples, and even a panther from the zoo.
 If Jumbo is ill, this is the place to bring him (although for an elephant, the vet will certainly make a house-call).

 left) has remained open all these years and is a

 very historic church in a city full of historic